ironhack-labs/data-labs/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * Which industry will you seek employment in?
 * What will your future role look like?
-* What is your career goal?
+* What is your career goal? x